 You’ll also want to keep your current phone in pristine condition because that’s how you’ll get the most money back from those resellers, your carrier, or Apple when the time comes.

-It’s not confirmed, but it looks like Apple won’t include a pair of headphones or a charger in the iPhone 12’s box.
+At this point, it’s all but confirmed: Apple won’t include a pair of headphones or a charger in the iPhone 12’s box.
 And that means you should come up with a plan for those items.

 If you already own a pair EarPods, hold onto them.
 If you don’t, and you were relying on Apple to provide you with a pair, you might want to look into buying a pair of AirPods, a cheap pair of EarPods, or an EarPods alternative.